-Welcome to the A to Z of Allied Health — a weekly blog series with a comprehensive focus on allied health professions: what they do, the populations they work with, the settings in which they work, and countries they are recognised in, as well as training levels and models, regulatory frameworks, workforce size, and much more.
+Welcome to the A to Z of Allied Health — a regular blog series with a comprehensive focus on allied health professions: what they do, the populations they work with, the settings in which they work, and countries they are recognised in, as well as training levels and models, regulatory frameworks, workforce size, and much more.

 While Allied Health continues to expand and evolve, there’s a lack of awareness that comes with it.
 The lack of clarity around the term allied health and the many professions it comprises means the contribution of this large component of the workforce is under-recognised.

 By profiling each profession week by week, we aim to highlight the diverse range of professions that make up allied health, as well as their key differences internationally.